 Ransomware recovery timeframes can vary widely.
 In very unusual situations, companies are only down for a day or two.
 In other unusual cases, it can take months.
 Most companies fall somewhere between the two to four week range, given their struggle with not knowing what they are doing.
+In 2022, under the right conditions, timeframes have compressed down to seven days for the return to service of the most vital elements of the infrastructure.
+Getting the tier two critical infrastructure back online averages around 14 days.
+It is important to reiterate that all situations vary, and these compressed timeframes presume an experienced ransomware recovery team, armed with the right tools, has been engaged early in the event.

 For most victims, a ransomware recovery is their first introduction into a debilitating cyber-attack.
 Much time is lost just figuring out what to do, while being inundated with fear and uncertainty.
 In a well-managed ransomware recovery effort—being executed by an experienced team—a common time frame is one to two weeks.
 However, there are a tremendous number of variables to consider.